TeaUponTweed/too-long-read-later/README.md

 # Running
 This assumes you will setup 3 services:
-- scraper, runs once a day and gets hackew news articles from previous day
+- scraper, runs once a day and gets hackewnews articles from previous day
 - send, runs hourly and sends emails to subscribers
 - server, hosts signup page and provides a REST api for feedback, subscriptions, etc.